satyavanu/p1-group/README.md

 # Events Travel Frontend assignment

 This repo is the frontend assignment for applicants.
 This repo consists of two parts: Frontend & API.
+The assigment is to build this mini-application with the specified requirements (see Frontend --> requirements) and following the given design (see frontend --> Home & frontend --> List).
+Besides the requirements, you are completely free on how you would realize this application.

 ## API